 What Is Copyright Law?
 Does it apply to Public Domain?

 Creative works - what we call "Content" - are generally protected by copyright law, which means that anyone who wants to copy, distribute, publicly perform or display, synchronize with another work, broadcast, stream, or prepare derivative works based on the content needs a direct or indirect license from the copyright owner - unless one of the exceptions allowed by the copyright law (e.g., "fair use") apply.
 Public Domain Content, however, is content that is not protected by copyright law and therefore belongs to the public.

 How does something enter the public domain?

-Public domain content generally falls into one of three categories:
+Public domain content generally falls into one of these three categories:

 - Works created by the United States government and some state, local and foreign governments.

-- Works which have been dedicated to the public domain by the author or other copyright owner - either by a conscious affirmative action or by a failure to take an action which would have been required by copyright law to maintain the copyright.
+- Works that have been dedicated to the public domain by the author or other copyright owner - either by a conscious affirmative action or by a failure to take any action which would have been required by copyright law to maintain the copyright.

-- Works which were at one time protected by copyright, but in which the copyright has lapsed by the passage of time.
+- Works that were at one time protected by copyright, but in which the copyright has lapsed by the passage of time.

 What are Pond5's sources of Public Domain Content?

 We have generally obtained our public domain content from three categories of sources: